adrianlois/PS-ActiveDirectory-AzureAD-O365/README.md

 - Create batch directories from a csv file recursively in local or shared directories.

 #### Get-ADUsersLastLogon
-- Get the latestLogon Active Directory users by traversing queries on all available domain controllers.
+- Get the last logon Active Directory users by traversing querying all available Domain Controllers.